TR-Systems/modernist/index.md

-## Modernist Theme for Github Pages by [TR-Systems](https://TR-Systems.github.io/web/){:target="_blank"}
+## Modernist Theme for GitHub Pages by [TR-Systems](https://TR-Systems.github.io/web/){:target="_blank"}
 ### Under Construction and Testing!
 (February 2024)

-Click here to open the repo for this web site on Github: [Modernist Theme by TR-Systems](https://github.com/TR-Systems/modernist){:target="_blank"}.
+Click the link above to open the public template repository for this theme on GitHub.

-This theme started out by copying the design of the built-in [Github Pages Modernist Theme (opens the public repo)](https://github.com/pages-themes/modernist){:target="_blank"}, which [looks like this](https://pages-themes.github.io/modernist/){:target="_blank"}.
+This theme started out by copying the design of the built-in [GitHub Pages Modernist Theme (opens the public repo)](https://github.com/pages-themes/modernist){:target="_blank"}, which [looks like this](https://pages-themes.github.io/modernist/){:target="_blank"}.

 ### Usage
 Good for static display of system documentation and articles of interest on full screen browsers.
 Navigation is through the home page, thus the home page button on every page header.
 This page (index.md) is your home page.

 ### Do Not Fork this Repo
-When viewing TR-Systems/modernist repo on Github, click the green button in the upper right to ***Use this template***, ***Create new Repository*** and ***Include all Branches***.
+When viewing TR-Systems/modernist repo on GitHub, click the green button in the upper right to ***Use this template***, ***Create new Repository*** and ***Include all Branches***.
 Give your repo a web friendly name like "web" or "mything" since the repo name is the top level path in the URL for your website.

 ### Use a Team/Pro Account
-Even as a total newbie to Github, I recommend this low-cost option so you can use a custom domain name and publish from a private repo in a separate Team account (e.g TR-Systems), instead of publishing from a public repo on your personal account.
+Even as a total newbie to GitHub, I recommend this low-cost option so you can use a custom domain name and publish from a private repo in a separate Team account (e.g TR-Systems), instead of publishing from a public repo on your personal account.

 ### Modifications
 I only copied what was needed and then modified the style sheet, default html and config to get what you see here.
 I removed a lot of formatting and fluff that I didn't like from the overloaded style sheet (too many cooks in the kitchen).